DanBuchan/profile_drift_new/README.md

 ## 1. Calculating PFAM distance matrices

-PFAM RELEASE 36 @ 8 March 2024
+PFAM RELEASE 37 @ 15 March 2024

 1. Get the Pfam-A.full.uniprot sequences and Pfam-A.hmm model sdataset from Interpro
 2. extract all pfam sequences to fasta and annotation with family ID: ~/bin/prep_pfam_fasta.py
 3. Convert to PSI-BLAST DB
 4. Using Hmmemit output the consensus sequence for each family:
-   ~/Applications/hmmer-3.3.2/src/hmmemit -c ~/Data/pfam/Pfam-A.hmm > pfam_consensus_reps.fa
+   > ~/Applications/hmmer-3.3.2/src/hmmemit -c ~/Data/pfam/Pfam-A.hmm > pfam_consensus_reps.fa
-   relabel_pfam_consensus_seqs.py ~/Data/pfam/Pfam-A.hmm ~/Data/pfam/pfam_consensus_reps.fa > pfam_consensus_reps_labelled.fa
+   > python relabel_pfam_consensus_seqs.py ~/Data/pfam/Pfam-A.hmm ~/Data/pfam/pfam_consensus_reps.fa > pfam_consensus_reps_labelled.fa
+   > python ~/bin/prep_fasta.py pfam_consensus_reps_labelled.fa > pfam_consensus_reps_labelled_flattened.fa
-5. Using RaxML build the distance matrix over all Pfam domains, using mafft and raxml calculate_pfam_distances.py
+5. Using RaxML build the distance matrix over all Pfam domains, using mafft and raxml
+   >python3 ./calculate_pfam_distances.py ~/Data/pfam/pfam_consensus_reps_labelled_flattened.fa

-   This gives us an all-against-all evolutionary distance matrix but built on an MAFFT MSA that may not be meaningful
+   This gives us an all-against-all evolutionary distance matrix but built on an MAFFT MSA that may not be meaningful.
+But fun to do/try

 6. Perform an all-against-all Needleman and wunsch of the reps.
+Extract bits scores for a similarity matrix Scale/Normalise to between 0 and one and invert for a distance matrix
+   > wc -l pfam_consensus_reps_labelled_flattened.fa
+   Then use split to divide in to 50 files (880 will change depending on size), for cluster execution
+   > split --numeric-suffixes=1 -l 880 --additional-suffix=_pfam_consensus pfam_consensus_reps_labelled_flattened.fa ''

-Extract bits scores for a similarity matrix Scale/Normalise to between 0 and one and invert for a distance matrix use pfam_reps_nw.py over our relabelled pfam_consensus_reps_labelled.fa wrote a morcambe script run_pfam.sh to batch job this over a couple of days as it is A LOT of comparisons 20k x 20k
+   use pfam_reps_nw.py over our relabelled pfam_consensus_reps_labelled.fa
+   wrote a morcambe script run_pfam_nw.sh to batch job this over a couple of days as it is A LOT of comparisons 20k x 20k

 7. Script that combines the distances down to a big matrix, maybe numpy and save as blob or pickle.